 Philanthropic indicators, such as past giving, personal investment in the cause your organization supports, and political giving history will give you a better idea of who you should appeal to during your fundraising campaign.

 Your data should enable you to find the most successful way to organize your fundraising campaign.
 Plus, by knowing who is most likely to donate to your organization and how to assess an individual’s wealth and philanthropic indicators, you will be in a better position to conduct prospect research and grow your donor network.

 2. Keep Your Data Organized

-A donor management software will manage all of your donor data in real-time and organize all the information you need to understand your donor engagements.
-You should be able to sort your data and arrange it based on any custom field you think relevant to your research.
+A donor management software will manage all of your donor data in real time and organize all the information you need to understand your donor engagements.
+You should be able to sort your data and arrange it based on any custom field you think is relevant to your research.

 Don’t forget to make sure your donor management software has an integration tool that will allow you to seamlessly conduct your wealth screening and prospect research with the data in your CRM.

 You should never search for the data you need.
 Your organizational software should present the data in a manageable and easily understood way to streamline your fundraising campaign.
 Remember to clean your donor database to ensure the information is accurate and relevant to your current fundraising campaign.

 With the right tools, you will be making informed decisions with your fundraising and donor data in no time.